peteroupc/html3dutil/doc/H3DU.Math.md

 * `b` (Type: number)<br>Bottommost coordinate of the orthographic view.
 * `t` (Type: number)<br>Topmost coordinate of the orthographic view. ("b" is usually less than "t", so that Y coordinates increase upward, as they do in WebGL when just this matrix is used to transform vertices.
 If "b" is greater than "t", Y coordinates increase in the opposite direction.)
 * `n` (Type: number)<br>Distance from the "camera" to the near clipping plane.
 A positive value means the plane is in front of the viewer.
 * `f` (Type: number)<br>Distance from the "camera" to the far clipping plane.
-A positive value means the plane is in front of the viewer.
-(Note that n can be greater than f or vice versa.)
+A positive value means the plane is in front of the viewer. ("n" is usually less than "f", so that Z coordinates increase upward, as they do in WebGL when just this matrix is used to transform vertices.
+If "n" is greater than "f", Z coordinates increase in the opposite direction.)
 The absolute difference between n and f should be as small as the application can accept.

 #### Return Value